How to Reset a Schlage Deadbolt: BE365, Connect and Encode

 Troubleshooting Common Reset Issues

-- No Green Light or Beep: If the lock doesn’t respond, check the battery.
-I had a dead one once, and swapping it for a fresh 9-volt fixed it.
-Make sure the battery terminals are clean too.
+- No Green Light or Beep: If the lock doesn’t respond, check the battery first.
+A dead 9-volt is the most common cause — swap in a fresh one and make sure the terminals are clean.

 Maintaining Your Schlage Deadbolt After a Reset